josecastillolema/smartcampus-sp/README.md

 ===============

 # Overview
-SmartCampus is a [FI-Ware](http://edu.fi-ware.eu/course/index.php) software prototype to measure the contamination levels in the USP (Universidade de São Paulo) Campus with a group of sensors controlled with Arduino(?)/Galileo(?).
+SmartCampus is a [FI-Ware](http://edu.fi-ware.eu/course/index.php) software prototype to measure the contamination levels in the USP (Universidade de São Paulo) Campus with a group of Arduino and Galileo sensors.
+It can be accessed at http://130.206.126.46/admin/smartcampus-usp.
 Below you can find a diagram of all the system components and a brief explanation of their functions.
-The following sections will detail how the components were connected and all the software and hardware installed, bottom-up.
+The following sections will detail how the components were connected and all the software and hardware installed.

 ![FI-Beer overview](img/overview.png)